Mikael-RnD/UiPath-Test/README.md

 The action triggers test cases to be run by robots through UiPath Orchestrator and writes the test result outputs to the [GitHub Actions job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary).
 See the setup section below on requirements for running test cases.

-**Note:** The current version of this action only works on Windows runners

 ## Setup

 This action requires the following things to be set up in UiPath Orchestrator: